 All staff should know that in line with our school's culture we encourage staff to have the confidence and trust to confine in leadership if they have concerns about adults working or volunteering with children.

-We share information responsibly and understand this is on a need-to-know basis adults working in or on behalf of the school or college are clear about professional boundaries and in accordance with the ethos and values of the institution.
+We share information responsibly and understand this is on a need-to-know basis

 We apply our protocols for recording and storing information confidentially.